Nayos1337/cscg2020/pwn/ropnop/writeup.md

 Unique gadgets found: 24
 ```
-That are not that many ropgadgets and I was stuck here for a long time, until I revistited the code and remembered, that the `ropnop` function marked the hole text section writeable.
-So we somehow need to write our code somewere and then jump to that address.
+That are not that many ropgadgets and I was stuck here for a long time, until I revisited the code and remembered, that the `ropnop` function marked the hole text section writeable.
+So we somehow need to write our code somewhere and then jump to that address.
 The last step is easy: we only need to append that address to our ropchain.
 But the first part is a bit tricky, but we can use the libc function `read` to do that.
-And we are lucky because the main function calles `read` right before we get rip control.
+And we are lucky because the main function calls `read` right before we get rip control.
 That means, that a lot of setup for the function is already done and we only need to alter a few values.
 In fact we only need to change the `buf` argument, which is stored in the `rsi` register.
 And to our luck we have got a pop-rsi gadgets in the reachable ones :
 ```
 0x0000000000001351 : pop rsi ; pop r15 ; ret
 ```